cardinalblue/figma-asset-downloader/README.md

 ## How It Works

-1. The tool reads the configuration from `.figma/asset_download.yaml`
+1. The tool reads the configuration from `.figma/figma-asset-downloader.config.yaml` (or falls back to `figma-asset-downloader.config.yaml` in the root directory if the first one doesn't exist)
 2. It connects to the Figma API using your FIGMA_TOKEN
 3. It fetches components from the specified Figma file (and optionally from a specific page)
 4. For each specified component: